japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-EpochCoordinator.md

 Registered EpochCoordinator endpoint
 ```

-NOTE: `create` is used exclusively when `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.adoc#runContinuous, run a streaming query in continuous mode>>.
+NOTE: `create` is used exclusively when `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.md#runContinuous, run a streaming query in continuous mode>>.

 === [[internal-properties]] Internal Properties